Transcendent Man: Release

 The Transcendent Man tour visited five major cities in the U.S., as well as London.
-These screenings featured question and answer sessions with director Barry Ptolemy and Ray Kurzweil following the film, as well as V.I.P. receptions.
+These screenings featured question and answer sessions with Ray Kurzweil following the film.

 Ptolemaic Productions and Therapy Studios have pursued an alternative distribution strategy for Transcendent Man, going through the Global and Music departments of agency William Morris Endeavor to partner with iTunes and Media-on-Demand for a March 1, 2011 digital release and with New Media for a May 24, 2011 DVD release.
 Marketing made use of social media and emerging technologies like QR codes to appeal to a tech-savvy audience.